EdPike365-Org/edpike365-blog/content/blog/wsl2-nvidia-passthrough-happy-path/index.md

 ## Windows Terminal App

 From here out, we will be opening various terminals for Linux and Powershell. **_Windows Terminal_** makes that easier, but we need to install it.
-You don't **_have_** to install Windows Terminal, but from here on, I assume you have it.
+You don't **_have_** to install Windows Terminal, but from here on, I assume you have.

 - <a target="_blank" href="https://apps.microsoft.com/detail/9N0DX20HK701?rtc=1&hl=en-us&gl=US">Install Windows Terminal from the MS Store</a>.